 Few things capture one’s attention quite like printing on glossy paper.
-Materials printed on glossy substrates look more vibrant and generally have a wider range of colors.
-In addition, images reproduce with more contrast, and they look sharper.
+Materials printed on glossy substrates look more vibrant and generally offer a wider range of colors for designs.
+Additionally, images look sharper and reproduce with more contrast.

-Yet, for all the benefits, there are also special considerations when printing on glossy paper and other substrates.
-The materials must be handled carefully because oil from fingerprints affect the inkjet inks.
+For all the benefits of printing on glossy paper and other substrates, there are also special considerations.
+The materials must be handled carefully because oils from fingerprints affect the inkjet inks.
 Moreover, finger smudges can harm the end product.

-As the holiday season nears, expect to see more and more glossy catalogs and other mailings fighting to capture your eye and attention.
+As the holiday season nears, expect to see more glossy catalogs and other mailings fighting to capture your eye and attention.

-The printing company generally chooses the ink based on the inkjet systems installed.
-Water-based and UV curable inks are the most popular.
+Printing companies generally choose their inks based on the inkjet systems they have installed.
+Water-based and UV-curable inks are the most popular.

 UV curable inkjet inks are the fastest growing ink segment in the digital printing market, far surpassing the growth rates of aqueous and solvent-based inks.

 Printing systems using the less-expensive water-based inks may use tunnel dryers, infrared light, or heated platens before or after printing or external fans.